vermaaditya321/skills-github-pages/index.md

-# Welcome to my Github portifolio
+# Welcome to my Github portfolio
 Hi, my name is Aditya.